 Chapter 7 is a liquidation bankruptcy that wipes out most unsecured debts.
 It typically completes within a few months of filing.
 On your credit report, Chapter 7 stays for 10 years from the filing date.
 The U.S. Courts Chapter 7 overview explains the full process.

-Here's why some landlords react harder to Chapter 7: the debt is gone but nothing was repaid.
-To a landlord, that reads as "walked away."
-That's not fair — sometimes there's genuinely no other option — but it's the lens they use.
-Keisha's was Chapter 7, and the first thing I told her was: you're going to need to explain the context, because the report won't do it for you.
+What landlords actually do when they see Chapter 7: they note that the debt is gone but nothing was repaid.
+To many landlords, that reads as "walked away."
+That's not a fair framing — sometimes there's genuinely no other option — but it's the lens they use.
+This is exactly why a written explanation of context matters.
+The report won't explain the circumstances on its own.

 Chapter 13 bankruptcy